 - All external projects must be approved by the FICIL Board;

-- FICIL only participates in projects that address improvements of the business environment in Latvia, as emphasised by FICIL membership;
+- FICIL only participates in projects that address improvements of the business environment in Latvia, as emphasized by FICIL membership;

 - External projects should be in line with FICIL work group goals and cover relevant topics, with the overall aim to promote FICIL positions and recommendations;